sasormunen/critical_drift/README.md

 The dynamics and topology are evolved with the Gillespie algorithm.
 The implementation uses the *networkx* package.

-## Example of use

 The model can be simulated by calling the function *gillespie(...)* from file *gillespie_code.py*.
-The adaptation rules are turned on by setting *HSP = True*.
-Other parameter options are listed in the file.
+The parameter options are listed in the file.
+See the Jupyter notebook *example.ipynb* for a short example.

-G, avg_deg, rv = gillespie()...
-returns the graph, realized average degree and a class instance which stores parameters.

-If HSP==True:
-tvals
-Means
-Lams
-Corps
-Excessdegs
-Deduct
-scc_kmeans
-scc_sizes
-scc_edges

-testFs

-self.A
-self.A_transient
-self.comp_size
-self.dur

-The file *running_functions.py*...

 Unittests can be run by directly running the script *unittests.py*.